Robert Consalvo

 Robert Consalvo (born July 16, 1969) is a Massachusetts State Representative, the former chief of staff for Boston Public Schools, and a former member of the Boston City Council.
 For 12 years he represented District 5, which includes the Hyde Park, Roslindale, Readville, and Mattapan neighborhoods of Boston, Massachusetts.

-Early years
+Early life and education

 A graduate of Catholic Memorial High School in West Roxbury, Massachusetts, Consalvo matriculated to Xavier University in Cincinnati, Ohio, and graduated with a bachelor's degree in Political Science.
 He served on the staff of the late Senator Edward M. Kennedy in Washington DC, both in his Senate Office and the Health, Education, Labor and Human Services Committee, and later in Boston.
 He also worked at the Massachusetts State House as Director of Constituent Services for State Representative Angelo M. Scaccia.
 Consalvo’s duties included researching and contributing to the development of state budgets, writing language, drafting budget amendments and developing state legislation.

+Early career

+Consalvo held roles within the mayoral administration of Raymond Flynn, including Boston city personnel director.
+In 1992, Flynn appointed Consalvo to serve as executive director of the Boston School Committee.